The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 smallrye.jwt.encrypt.key=${public.key.from.vault}

-where both private.key.from.vault and public.key.from.vault are the PEM or JWK formatted key values provided by the custom ConfigSource. smallrye.jwt.sign.key and smallrye.jwt.encrypt.key can also contain only the Base64-encoded private or public keys values.
+In this example, private.key.from.vault and public.key.from.vault are PEM or JWK formatted key values provided by the custom ConfigSource.

-However, please note, directly inlining the private keys in the configuration is not recommended.
-Use the smallrye.jwt.sign.key property only if you need to fetch a signing key value from the remote secret manager.
+However, be aware that directly inlining private keys in the configuration is not recommended.
+Use the smallrye.jwt.sign.key property only when you need to fetch a signing key value from a remote secret manager.

-The keys can also be loaded by the code which builds the token and supplied to JWT Build API.
+The keys can also be loaded by the code that builds the token, and then supplied to JWT Build API for token creation.

-If you need to sign and/or encrypt the token using the symmetric secret key then consider using io.smallrye.jwt.util.KeyUtils to generate a SecretKey of the required length.
+If you need to sign or encrypt the token by using the symmetric secret key, consider using io.smallrye.jwt.util.KeyUtils to generate a SecretKey of the required length.

 import javax.crypto.SecretKey;